The best game-to-film adaptation yet?

 Very little has happened in terms of plot, and yet, I feel completely immersed in the world that Jake has entered.
 The uncomfortable divide between the city and the small town is made acutely apparent by the backhoe parked at the diner and the guns that plaster the walls of a motel like paintings at an art gallery.
 In spite of the rural setting, Bright Falls has yet to fall prey to the stereotype of the toothless hillbilly berating the city-slicker.
 Phillip Van seems far too capable to stoop to such levels.

 How can a mini-series about a game that hasn’t been released yet make me feel so invested in the world of Alan Wake?
-Philip Van is but one part of the answer.
+Van is but one part of the answer.
 Since Mortal Kombat, Hollywood has given us what it ‘thinks’ gamers want, instead of what gamers ‘actually’ want.
 There is a colossal gap between the two notions that has yet to be traversed.

 Bright Falls succeeds, because first and foremost, it is an example of solid, intellectual, and artistic filmmaking that doesn’t have to resort to backflipping headshots to get the viewer’s attention.
-To Philip Van, I say, “Bravo,” and I can not wait to see what mysteries and horrors future episodes will bring.
+To Phillip Van, I say, “Bravo,” and I can not wait to see what mysteries and horrors future episodes will bring.